2024-05-14

 Research Question 3:

-We want to compare the influence of protective factors (PRS Resilience, inconspicuous family history) and risk
+We want to investigate the influence of protective factors (PRS Resilience, unremarkable family history) and risk factors (tobacco use,

-factors (tobacco use, cannabis use, trauma (cut-off total), Big Five Openness and Neuroticism, PRS Schizophrenia) on PLEs in healthy
+cannabis use, trauma (total cut-off), Big Five Openness and Neuroticism, PRS Schizophrenia) on the status (clinical vs. control) within

 Data from healthy individuals (Control Group) and patients with Schizophrenia from the PsyCourse who have completed the CAPE-